So, a few days ago, I posted this very relatable picture on my Facebook page because I thought it was poignant and funny:

 Stacy is doing her job.
 She is the resident expert on this product and is ready to help anyone who needs a hand.
 But now she has a customer who’s questioning her knowledge and becoming even a bit abusive.
-It’s easy to be in her shoes and want to start to become equally defensive and argue back but Stacy is in the control seat.
+It’s easy to be in her shoes and wants to start to become equally defensive and argue back but Stacy is in the control seat.
 If she can keep herself regulated and not allow the customer’s pain to overwhelm her, she can continue to remain out of the emotional hurricane and guide the conversation.
 In this case, she felt her best course of action was to disengage, put the customer on hold, and grab her boss.

 This is typically where the story ends for women who deal with gender-based harassment in the workplace: just deal with it.
 The “fragile male egos” demand us to be “nice” and to take it.
 However, without interventions, this interaction could be reinforcing another gender stereotype in her own mind that men can’t handle smart women, which is as equally corrosive as the male customer’s prejudice against her.

-If she believes this, it can color her experiences and interactions with any men who begin to get critical with her.
+If she believes this, it can color her experiences and interactions with any men who begin to get critical of her.
 When we, as women, carry this belief, it can lower our chances for good outcomes when we find ourselves in difficult conversations.

 Worst case, we are defensive and argumentative because we want to prove ourselves even if we are receiving appropriate criticisms.
 This leaves us potentially un-coachable and at risk of being labeled as difficult and "aggressive."
-Other worst case is we can develop feelings that we’ll never get ahead or be accepted unless we tone it down.
+Another worst case is we can develop feelings that we’ll never get ahead or be accepted unless we tone it down.

 Another part of Stacy’s perspective for employers to understand is she will get tired of having to deal with these kinds of interactions if she hasn’t already.
 They are stressful and they become a part of a work environment for her that is socially and emotionally unhealthy.
 Even though she’s wearing the same smock and working in the same building as everyone else, as a woman, she experiences a work culture very different from her male co-workers especially in a male-dominated industry and that needs to be recognized.

-Loyalty in employees come from having a sense of trust and belonging with their company.
+Loyalty in employees comes from having a sense of trust and belonging with their company.
 If Stacy’s gendered work experience goes un-acknowledged, it creates feelings of isolation that can grow over time and make her become disengaged.

-She doesn’t want to be in a culture where her emotional needs, which includes the need to NOT be discounted or dismissed, are constantly parked so that she can keep everyone else happy.
+She doesn’t want to be in a culture where her emotional needs, which include the need to NOT be discounted or dismissed, are constantly parked so that she can keep everyone else happy.
 She may tolerate it for a while, but if she’s willing to challenge gender stereotypes already, she’ll figure out that there is probably a better place for her to do what she loves somewhere else.
 As her boss, that should concern you.